The criminal offence of murder is the most serious crime under UK law, with extremely serious penalties and sentences for those found guilty.

 The time between the act of provocation and the actual offence must be short as a delay will lead to the killing being treated as a case of murder, not voluntary manslaughter.

-What is the maximum sentence for manslaughter?
+What is the maximum sentence for manslaughter in the UK?

 The maximum sentence for manslaughter is life imprisonment.
 However, the judge may impose a lesser sentence including: